 What Causes A Cavity?

 Worried that you have cavities?
 You are not alone.
 Unfortunately, 75-90% of adults have cavities in their permanent teeth.
 Cavities (or caries) are a breakdown of teeth caused by acids from bacteria in our mouth.
 Although cavities all have a bacterial origin, refined sugar and acid make bacteria more active.
 Cavities can run rampant in mouths especially when a medication causes low saliva flow or dry mouth.
 When left untreated, cavities can cause teeth to break, become infected or cause a great deal of pain.
 Depending on the amount of destruction, many cavities when caught early can be fixed with a dental filling.
-Broadway Family Dentistry in Minot specializes in dental fillings and treating cavities.
+Broadway Family Dentistry in Minot specializes in Tooth-Colored Fillings and treating cavities.

 What Are Composite Fillings?